-This paper employs a VAR model to study how world commodity prices respond to exchange rate shocks.
-In the absence of economic friction, world commodity prices should adjust completely to changes in the exchange rate, because world commodities are denominated in the US dollar.
-Even though world commodities are highly tradable, we find a substantial degree of short-run price stickiness in a majority of cases.
-It takes 8 to 12 months for most prices to reach a new long-run equilibrium, even though long-run responses are quite heterogeneous across commodities.
-We also introduce two measures of price stickiness, $\omega_e^p$ and $\varpi_e^p$ , which is a function of the long-run and the short-run price elasticity with respect to the exchange rate.
-Our test rejects the null hypothesis of zero price rigidity at any conventional significance levels.
+This paper employs a VAR model to study how world commodity prices respond to the exchange rate shock.
+In the absence of economic frictions, these commodity prices should absorb any changes in the dollar exchange rate, because these (highly tradable) world commodities are denominated in the US dollar.
+However, our empirical findings imply substantial degree of short-run price stickiness.
+It takes about 8 to 12 months for most prices to adjust to the new long-run equilibrium.

+In this paper, we propose and estimate two measures of short-run price stickiness, $\omega_e^p$ and $\varpi_e^p$ , which are functions of the long-run and the short-run exchange rate elasticity of the prices.
+Via nonparametric kernel density estimates, we report strong evidence of short-run nominal rigidity in the world commodity markets.
+The t-test also rejects the null hypothesis of zero price rigidity at any conventional significance levels.

-We also find that the responses of commodity prices differ even within the same category.
-For example, in the Cereal category, the long-run response varies from -0.79% for wheat to -2.54% for peanuts.
-Barley, peanuts and rice prices over-correct, while soybeans, soybean meal and corn prices just adjust to the exchange rate change.
-Wheat price under-corrects.
-On the contrary, oil prices show homogeneous responses within their category.
+Heterogeneous responses of prices were observed across the commodities even within the same category.
+For example, in the Cereal sub-category, long-run response estimates vary from -0.79% for wheat to -2.54% for peanuts.
+Barley, peanuts and rice prices over-adjust to the shock, while changes in soybeans, soybean meal, and corn prices absorb changes in the exchange rate in the long-run.
+Wheat price, on the other hand, adjusts less than the exchange rate.

-Also, we introduced the concept of dynamic elasticity and further characterized the heterogeneous responses.
-Long-run elasticities range from -2.13% for rubber to 0.05% for soft logs.
-About 15 commodity prices including oil prices have long-run elasticity close to -1, i.e., they adjust to the exchange rate shock so that the local price remains the same.
-About 17 commodity prices including some food prices over-react, implying that these prices are more volatile than the exchange rate.
+We further characterize long-run responses of the prices using the dynamic elasticity.
+The long-run elasticity estimates range from -2.13% for rubber to 0.05% for soft logs.
+About 15 commodity prices including oil prices have a long-run elasticity that is close to -1, i.e., they just-correct the exchange rate shock effect so that the local price remains the same.
+About 17 commodity prices including some food prices over-react, implying higher volatility of these prices than the exchange rate.
 That is, local prices of these goods would rise if the US dollar depreciates unexpectedly, which may call for price stabilization policies.